Novettam/galaxy-integration-steam/README.md

 ###
 This is a community created GOG Galaxy Steam integration plugin, as such:

-It is not affiliated with, endorsed by, sponsored by, or endorsed by Valve Corporation, the owner of the Steam trademark.
+It is not affiliated with, endorsed by, or sponsored by Valve Corporation, the owner of the Steam trademark.

-It is not affiliated with, endorsed by, sponsored by, or endorsed by CD PROJEKT S.A, the owner of the GOG and GOG GALAXY trademarks.
+It is not affiliated with, endorsed by, or sponsored by CD PROJEKT S.A, the owner of the GOG and GOG GALAXY trademarks.